sprblm/dots-patterns/patterns/conditional-file-sharing/index.md

 However, peer-to-peer applications like BitTorrent flip this concept on its head.
-There is no single provider who decides when and where data is stored; instead, anyone with access to the data can choose to rehost it to others at their discresion.
+There is no single provider who decides when and where data is stored; instead, anyone with access to the data can choose to re-host it to others at their discretion.
 Similarly, in federated applications, it's hard to know when and how your data is being shared between instances.

 ### The Design Solution